traceylungahi/phase-3-sinatra-react-project/README.md

 The `app/controllers/application_controller.rb` file is used to input the routes for the project.

-You can start your server with:
+The server can be started with:

 ```console
 $ bundle exec rake server